anshigupta15/Workshop/README.md

  Extensio Over ctive Area-3 Lambda
  Poly to Active Spacing-1 or 2 Lambda

+ User-Defined Specs
+ Cell Height: It is decided by the separation of power and ground rails.
+ Cell Width: It depends on drive strength.
+If cell has drive strength of 1 it will be difficult to drive short whereas if they have drive strength of 10 they can drive more    longer wires.
+ Supply Voltage- Top Level designer decides the supply voltage.
+ Metal layers,Pin Locations and drawn gatelength

  2. Design the cell
+ Design of the cell requires 3 different steps:
+    1.Circuit Design-
+    2.Layout Design
+    3.Characteriztion

  3.Output of the cell used by EDA tools